Bachelor of Digital Enterprise Management (Hons.)

 Many old jobs will be lost as a result of the Fourth Industrial Revolution, but many new positions will be created that need Business Digital Transformation capabilities.

-BDEM is created to train students to be data analyst, data scientist, SAP professionals, IT Business Analysts and IT Executives.
+BDEM is created to train students to be data analysts, data scientists, SAP professionals, IT Business Analysts and IT Executives.
 BDEM students will learn both IT and Business knowledge so that they can join Multinational and Global Companies for successful careers and be equipped with digital transformation skills, business analytic skills and hands-on working with SAP ERP skills.
 Students can obtain SAP Certificates, professional KNIME and Google Data Analytics Certificates.

 Students will gain hands-on experience in most of the courses and specifically with SAP, the world’s most widely used industry-standard ERP software, as well as KNIME data science software.